wki/Provision-DSL/README.md

 having a config file like:

     {
+        # a meaningful name appended to temporary filenames
         name => 'box',

+        # execute this script on the remote machine
         provision_file => 'box.pl',

+        # specifications for the remote machine
         remote => {
             hostname => 'box',
         },

+        # files needed for the provisioning process
         resources => [
             {
                 # copy everything inside xxx/resources except /dirx